Architecture : Cave Rock Cut Architecture

 Sudama Cave

 The Sudama cave has an arched roof.
 It has a vaulted circular room within which is a rectangular mandap.
-Similar to Lomas Rishi it also feature a similar ⛶inner Room
+Similar to Lomas Rishi it also feature a similar⛶inner Room like that of Lomas Rishi

 At one end of the cave is a rock-cut seat.
 It is made out of a single rectangular room with gleaming surfaces.